Mohamad Ali El Husseini

-Biography
+Early life and education

 Mohamad Ali El Husseini was born on 1 May 1974 in the village of Ghobeiry in the southern suburb of Beirut, Bir al-Abd district.
 He is considered one of the most prominent figures who advocate for unity between Sunnis and Shiites, through his participation in Islamic conferences and his call for open dialogue.
 He seeks to build bridges of trust between different sects, based on the premise that Islam is inclusive of all and that differences in jurisprudence should not lead to conflict.
 In addition to his role in unifying Islamic ranks, he has participated in numerous interfaith dialogues, calling for the importance of coexistence and tolerance among all divine religions and finding common ground between different religions to promote world peace.

 He was sentenced to five years in prison by a Lebanese military court in 2012 on charges of attempting to communicate with Israel.
 While imprisoned in Roumieh Prison, Hosseini denied allegations of links to Israel, stressing the absence of evidence supporting the charges.
 He described his sentence as politically motivated, saying it was intended to appease Iran.
 However, before his sentencing, the Lebanese military court issued a decision on 10 August 2011, to suspend his trial due to the lack of evidence against him or any links to hostile states.
 Hezbollah appealed the decision, and the court sentenced him to prison and carried out the sentence.

-The war on Gaza and Lebanon
+Views on the Gaza war and Israeli-Lebanese conflict

-El Husseini is considered to have adopted the viewpoint promoted by the Israeli occupation army's narrative.
-He held the resistance responsible for the killing of civilians in Gaza, threatened Abu Obaida, the spokesman for the Qassam Brigades, and attacked Hezbollah, predicting that the Israeli occupation army would continue targeting its leaders.
-In one of his interviews, he said that he believed the Israeli occupation army more than the Lebanese Hezbollah.
-This comes in light of the killing of approximately 2,500 civilians in Lebanon, and more than 42,000 Palestinians.
+El Husseini is considered to have adopted views aligned with the Israel Defense Forces (IDF) regarding the conflicts in Gaza and Lebanon.
+He held the resistance responsible for the killing of civilians in Gaza, threatened Abu Obaida, the spokesman for the Qassam Brigades, and attacked Hezbollah, predicting that the IDF would continue targeting its leaders.
+In one of his interviews, he said that he believed the IDF more than the Lebanese Hezbollah.
+This comes in light of the killing of approximately 2,500 civilians in Lebanon and more than 42,000 Palestinians.

 He expected the targeting of the former third general secretary of Hezbollah, Hassan Nasrallah, as he called him to write his will before it is too late, directing his speech to him: “Gather your inclusion and the covenant of your covenant and write your will ..”